ScienceParkStudyGroup/microbiome-lesson/_episodes/06-bacterial-composition.md

 {: .language-r}

-## 3. Global composition for all the samples - piechart
+## 3. Global composition for all the samples using piechart

 We will visualize here the global bacterial composition in the Loue River without taking into account the different treatments.
 We already calculated the sum for all the samples for each OTU (see the [data preparation section](#data-preparation)).